Trucking Insurance starts with Commercial Auto Liability

 Check out What is the Definition of a Commercial Vehicle to learn more.

-The type of coverage you need depends on how you use your truck and who’s responsible for it.
+While all auto liability policies include bodily injury and property damage coverage, the type of policy you’ll need really depends on how you’re using your truck and who’s responsible for it.

-Here’s a quick rundown of the main coverage options for Motor Carriers and Owner Operators hauling freight for hire:
+Here’s a quick breakdown of the main coverage options for motor carriers and owner operators hauling freight for hire:

 1. Primary Commercial Auto Liability